bahtiyartan/troia/docs/20Variablesscope.rst

 Some Facts About Defining Variables
 ------------------------------------------------------------

++ As a TROIA programming convention TROIA codes are written in uppercase, so using uppercase for variable names is recommended.

 + Defining a variable which has same name with a TROIA command, function or system variable is considered as TROIA coding error.